Find answers to your most common questions here.

 How can I get involved?

-If you live in the local area and you’d like to make history by being part of the project, the first step is to register your interest.
+If you live in the local area and you’d like to make history by being part of the project, the first step is to register your interest in participating.
 We’ll keep your details on file and be in touch soon.